Frequently Asked Questions

 My current resin printers produce 2K HD resolution prints.
 When the settings are dialed in correctly, which comes from experience, details are more pronounced and layer lines are hardly noticeable.
 If you've received 3D resin prints from other vendors and were disappointed with how "swollen" or "puffy" they looked, it's because the settings were wrong...

 FDM (filament) prints are usually for the larger models I offer, where the details are less complex.
-FDM prints may have some visible layer lines and/or rough patches that need to be sanded, but a lot of the times, these become less noticeable after priming and painting.
+While I typically print at .04mm layer height (very fine), prints may have still some visible layer lines and/or rough patches that need to be sanded, but a lot of the times, these become less noticeable after priming and painting.
 I also try to position the parts in a way where the rough patches occur in less visible areas (like under the body).

 Yes, I try to clean, sand, and make sure the prints I send pass my QC before sending.